rykcod/massa/README.md

 /!\ __User of one of previous release?__ Please update your /massa_mount/config/config.ini to check if all entries exist.
 Check template last here https://github.com/rykcod/massa/blob/main/config/default_config_template.ini

-/!\ v12.0.0 is the tirst stable release for Testnet 12.
-Please note Testnet 12 implement wallet and node password, with this release please start from scratch without historical testnet wallet/nodekey etc... massa-guard will generate new files with default password "MassaToTheMoon2022"
+/!\ Please note Testnet 12 implement wallet and node password, with this release please start from scratch without historical testnet wallet/nodekey etc... massa-guard will generate new files with default password "MassaToTheMoon2022"

 #### [RUN] Usecase Example ####
 /!\ You can define 2 ENV values when you create your container: